hd-tran/webpage-searching/README.md

         - ./etc

+    - Creates the Index in batches then performs merging on it to form the completed Index

 Then, run search_engine.py on resulting inverted index:

-  Asks for a search term or phrase to search for and uses cosine_similarity to calculate the most "relevant" document
+  * Asks for a search term or phrase to search for and uses cosine_similarity to calculate the most "relevant" document